- Media category

-George Alexander, Photography: Art Gallery of New South Wales Collection, 2007, 317, 331 (colour illus.).
+George Alexander, Photography: Art Gallery of New South Wales Collection, 'Tableaux - memento mori - screen culture', pg.313-335, Sydney, 2007, 317, 331 (colour illus.).

 Judy Annear, The 2nd Tokyo international photo-biennale: exploring the diversity, 'Nominator's comment', pg.
 177-178, Tokyo, 1997, 115 (colour illus.),. cat.no.
 39-3

-Linda Michael (Australia) (Author), Photography is dead!
+Linda Michael, Photography is dead!
 Long live photography!, Sydney, 1996, 111.

-Art Gallery of New South Wales annual report 1999, 'Collections: Photography' pg.
+Art Gallery of New South Wales annual report 1999, 'Collections: Photography', pg.
 21-22, Sydney, 1999, 22.